Chesterfield Market Place railway station: Closure

 In August 1948, its unused track and space was put to work to house the Stephenson Centenary Exhibition of locomotives and rolling stock.
 As a last hurrah, special trains were run to the coast shortly before the station closed to passengers on 3 December 1951.

-After closure to passengers, the tracks into the platforms were lifted and the line to was singled and operated on the "one engine in steam" basis.
-This was perfectly adequate for the single daily freight train from Staveley.
-This ended in March 1957.
+After closure to passengers, the tracks into the platforms were lifted; the line to was singled and operated on the "one engine in steam" basis.
+This was perfectly adequate for the single daily freight train from Staveley, which ended in March 1957.

 From some point between 1951 and 1956, the station building became used by Charles Credland Ltd, a paint and wallpaper firm, which continued until demolition.

-Tracks were lifted in 1957/8 when the bridge over Park Road was demolished using explosives.
+Tracks were lifted in 1957/8, when the bridge over Park Road was demolished using explosives.

-Present day
+The site today

 The station was demolished in April 1973 and, following considerable redevelopment of the area, it has now been built upon.
-The current building occupying the space is Future Walk, the finance headquarters for the Post Office.
+The current building occupying the space is Future Walk, the finance headquarters for Royal Mail.
 A few signs of the old embankment can still be seen at the bottom of the car park.